 - Is my anti-virus up to date?

 - How to do an anti-virus scan?

-- Edit a video I took with my camera
+- How can I edit a video I took with my camera

-- Whether to save ‘yes’ to Java updates
+- Should I say ‘yes’ to Java updates?

 As well as introducing jargon and useful tools such as …